 Anicla exuberans (Smith, 1898)

-This species can be identified by the combination of the thick black band at the base of the collar and dusty gray forewing.
-It is most similar to Euxoa bochus, a widespread species in our region, which has a speckled gray forewing and thick black collar.
+This species can be identified by the combination of the thick, black band at the base of the collar and the dusty gray forewing.
+It is most similar to Euxoa bochus, a widespread species in our region, which has a speckled gray forewing and thick, black, collar.
 This species has a brown anterior forewing that A. exuberans lacks.
 Richia parentalis, a rare species that barely enters the eastern portion of our region, has dull gray forewing similar to that of A. exuberans, but it lacks the black band across the collar and the forewing lines are more evident.

 This species is widely distributed in open grasslands and open ponderosa pine forests.